Preucil Board & Guild

 Director’s Message By Sonja Zeithamel

-reprinted from the Fanfare 2017
+Reprinted from the Fanfare August 2021

 The Preucil School of Music is a non-profit organization governed by the Board of Trustees (BOT).
 Its objective is to set policy and direction for Preucil School and to support the Preucil Administration in accomplishing the organization’s mission.
 The Preucil Guild, a subcommittee of the Board of Trustees, focuses on fundraising, marketing and special events.
 Members of both boards commit to serving a three-year term, which may be extended for a second three-year term.
 The school appreciates the service by each of its Board and Guild members.
 The school could not operate or continue offering a quality musical experience for its students without the support of both groups.
 Today’s economy presents special challenges to non-profit organizations, and these individuals with their vision, expertise and desire to make a difference have been an inspiration to the school’s leadership.